Breedsby BARK

 The manifesto

 Five items a month, picked for your dog’s size band.
-Treats in single proteins that don’t set off the itching.
-Toys that survive the lake.
-Grooming tools that actually reach the skin.
+Single-protein treats that don’t start the itching.
+Toys that survive a dog with opinions.
+Grooming tools that reach the actual skin.
 Supplements dosed for the dog you have, not a generic fifty-pounder.
+Your Doodle will accept these as tribute.
+Correctly.

 And a notebook.
 Every dog gets their own page — a running file of what we know about them.
 What you’ve told us.
 What the experts say.
-The longer you stay, the thicker the file gets.
-The boxes get sharper.
+The longer you stay, the more we know about what hit the spot, the thicker the file gets, the sharper the boxes get.
+Your dog has a file now, and it’s better organised than most of your admin.

 There’s no algorithm.
 There’s a notebook.